sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 **Shader Name**

 This needs to match the name of the shader assigned in Maya.
-In Substance this is referred to as a "textureSet".
-That is, the names of the shaders assigned in Maya and exported as an FBX become the "texture sets" when the FBX is imported into Substance Painter.
-The texture maps containing this name will be assigned to the shader with the same name.
+In Substance this is referred to as a "textureSet" (called with the $textureSet variable in Output presets).
+That is, the names of the shaders assigned to a model in Maya become the "texture sets" when the FBX is imported into Substance Painter.
+The script will find texture maps containing this name and assign these to the shader with the same name in Maya.

 **Map Type Name**

 The texture map type name.
 In the case of our school's naming convention, we use a 3 letter code (dif for diffuse, bmp for bump, and so on).
 The script recognizes several names for the map type, listed below.
+Based on these names in the texture file the script will know where to connect the map to the shader in Maya.

 | map | name |
 |----|----